ahadb/content-management-systems/README.md

 * Site: http://www.cushycms.com

+## Hosted / Blogging

+Coming ....
+Several great content management systems here as well: PostHaven, SilvrBack, Svbtle, Postach.io, Wardrobe, Anchor.

 ---

 ## Contributions
 There are many content management systems that I haven't mentioned and aim to do further organize this repo in the next couple of weeks.
-Contributions, comments and suggestions are more than welcome; send me a pull request and help grow this list!
+Contributions are more than welcome, send me a pull request and help grow this list!